Kenya

 Learn more about our programs in East Africa

-MOMENTUM Routine Immunization Transformation and Equity partners with the Kenyan Ministry of Health at the national level to prepare for, implement, and evaluate the rollout of COVID-19 vaccination programs in Kenya to ensure effective management of vaccine service delivery.
-This effort has included helping allocate Kenya’s supply of COVID-19 vaccines and monitoring and assisting vaccine distribution mechanisms.
-We also work with the Ministry of Health to track and monitor COVID-19 vaccine stock levels to make decisions about distribution.
+MOMENTUM Routine Immunization Transformation and Equity partners with the Kenyan Ministry of Health at the national level to prepare for, implement, and evaluate the rollout of COVID-19 vaccination programs to ensure effective management of vaccine service delivery.
+This effort has included helping allocate Kenya’s supply of vaccines and monitoring and assisting with distribution.
+Currently, MOMENTUM supports the National Vaccines and Immunization Program (NVIP) to develop training materials on COVID-19 vaccination microplanning so that vaccines can reach every community.
+The project is also providing technical support to NVIP to plan and implement mass vaccination campaigns and evaluate their performance.

-We connect our partnership with Kenya’s Ministry of Health to county-level distribution of vaccines in Kakamega, Nairobi, and Trans-Nzoia counties.
-We partner with county leaders in planning and coordinating technical working group meetings and provide technical assistance—including operational guidance for county COVID-19 vaccine task forces—to help them reach priority populations with the COVID-19 vaccine.
-In Kakamega and Trans-Nzoia, we organize vaccination sessions at the community level to increase access to and uptake of COVID-19 vaccination.
-We also provide technical guidance to conduct performance review meetings to improve the completeness of data reporting and data for decision-making.
+MOMENTUM Routine Immunization Transformation and Equity extended its partnership with the Ministry of Health to county-level distribution of vaccines in Homa Bay and Vihiga counties.
+We have partnered with county leaders to plan and coordinate technical working group meetings and provide technical assistance—including operational guidance for county task forces—to help them reach priority populations with the vaccine.
+We also supported the efforts of local partners, such as Ageing Concern Foundation, to promote access to and uptake of COVID-19 vaccinations among priority populations.
+Lastly, MOMENTUM provided technical guidance to partners to support the use of evidence in decision-making.

 Youth